newaetech/ChipSHOUTER/README.md

 ## Open-Source and Associated Tools

-The full ChipSHOUTER is not OSHW, there are several repositories containing useful open-source tools that can be used with ChipSHOUTER and other EMFI platforms.
+The full ChipSHOUTER is not OSHW, but at least the [schematic is published](documentation/NPCA-CW520-ChipSHOUTER-07_Schematic.pdf) along with some details in the [user manual](https://github.com/newaetech/ChipSHOUTER/raw/master/documentation/ChipSHOUTER%20User%20Manual.pdf).
+In addition, there are several repositories containing useful open-source tools that can be used with ChipSHOUTER and other EMFI platforms.
 These include:

 * Ballistic Gel: a SRAM-based calibration board that can be used to measure the impact of EM (or other) fault injection.
 This is especially useful when comparing probe tip types.